tb0hdan/domains/README.md

 - More than 1TB of Internet traffic is just 3 Mbytes of compressed data
 - 1 million domains is just 5 Mbytes compressed
-- More than 500TB of Internet traffic is necessary to get 194 million domains (6.6TB / 1 million).
+- More than 500TB of Internet traffic is necessary to get 201 million domains (6.6TB / 1 million).
-- Only 756 Mbytes of disk space is required to store 194 million domains in compressed form
+- Only 777 Mbytes of disk space is required to store 201 million domains in compressed form
 - 1Gbit fully saturated link is good for about 2 million new domains every day
 - 8c/16t and 64 Gbytes of RAM machine is good for about 2 million new domains every day
 - 2 [ISC Bind9](https://www.isc.org/bind/) instances (>400 Mbytes RSS each) are required to get 2 million new domains every day
-- After reaching 9 million domains I've switched to archived storage.
+- After reaching 9 million domains repository was switched to compressed files.
   Please use freely available [XZ](https://tukaani.org/xz/) to unpack files.
-- After reaching 30 million domains I've moved domain directories to `/data` so repository doesn't have it's README at the very bottom.
+- After reaching 30 million records, files were moved  to `/data` so repository doesn't have it's README at the very bottom.

 # Using dataset